PaulioRandall/p24/README.md

 <!--
   ArticlePreview.svelte

   This comment is not parsed by P24.
-If a comment doesn't start with 'P24' (case insensitive) then it's just a normal comment.
+If a comment doesn't start with '@' then it's just a normal comment.

-  Some node path segments have concise aliases:
-  - m: module
-  - p: prop
-  - s: slot
-  - c: context
-  - ctx: context
-  - d: default

   Name is inferred from the file name but may be specified as below.
 -->

 <!--@component ArticleListItem
   To be slotted into either an `ArticleList` or `ArticleGrid` component.
 It presents summary information about the article and a preview image. clicking the component will take the user to the full article.
 -->

 <script context="module">
   import { base } from '$app/paths'

   //@prop toFullPath
-  // Resolves a relative URL path to a full URL path by prepending the
+  // Resolves a relative URL path to a full URL path
-  // application root path.
+  // by prepending the application base path.
   // @module
   // @const
   export const toFullPath = (relPath) => {